projectgus/yamdwe/README.md

   the dokuwiki `data/conf/users.auth.php` file and other data/conf files.

 * The search index needs to be manually rebuilt with the contents of the new pages.
 The [searchindex plugin](https://www.dokuwiki.org/plugin:searchindex) can do this.

+## Common Manual Cleanup Items

+* Page naming and namespaces will probably need some rearranging/renaming to seem "natural" in Dokuwiki.
+The [move Plugin](https://www.dokuwiki.org/plugin:move) makes this straightforward.

+* Some uncommon URL schemes, such as `file://`, are not detected by Dokuwiki as links unless you [add a scheme.local.conf file as described here](https://www.dokuwiki.org/urlschemes)

 # Known Issues